-4. The Legislature has acted to the detriment of all Utahns, but especially non-Republican voters living in urban areas along the Wasatch Front.
+Commission's proposals.
+But come November 2021, the Legislature discarded the Commission's nonpartisan recommendations.
+Instead, before the Commission had even finished its work, the living in urban areas along the Wasatch Front.
 The 2021 Congressional Plan typifies how a ruling political party uses redistricting to resist demographic shifts and skew the electoral process by disaggregating concentrated regions where supporters of a minority political party reside-a practice known as "cracking."
 The effect is to disperse non-Republican voters among several districts, diluting their electoral strength and stifling their contrary viewpoints.